nhsconnect/visitor-and-migrants/pages/development/development_fhir_api_guidance.md

 tags: [fhir,development]
 sidebar: overview_sidebar
 permalink: development_fhir_api_guidance.html
-summary: "Details of the common request handling pattern(s) across the Visitors & Migrants FHIR API."
+summary: "Details of the common request handling pattern(s) across the Visitors and Migrants FHIR API."
 ---

 ## Purpose ##

-This document is intended for use by software developers looking to build a conformant Visitors & Migrants API interface utilising the FHIR&reg; standard.
+This document is intended for use by software developers looking to build a conformant Visitors and Migrants API interface utilising the FHIR&reg; standard.

 ### Notational Conventions ###